pretalx/pretalx-docker/README.md

 ### Locally

-When you are done with building and preloading the images into your local image store, you can start the composition with:
+When you are done with building and preloading the images into your container engine's image store, you can start the composition with:

 ```sh
 docker compose -f compose.yml -f compose.local.yml -f compose.plugins.yml up -d
 ```

-- **Continue** to *Initialisation* below.
+- *Continue* to **Initialisation** below.

 ### Live